ugurakkurt/eventAnalyse/README.md

 http://localhost:3232/event (change port number if yours is different)

-Now you will see a chart that shows percentages in correspondance to some specified intervals for the response times.
-You can analyze your event data using this chart.
+Now you will see a chart that shows percentages of events corresponding to some specified buckets in terms of their processing times.
+You can analyze your event data using this chart and customize it for yourself if you wish.